Sheriff: At least 8 killed in plane collision at Idaho lake

-COEUR D’ALENE, Idaho — At least eight people, including three children, were killed when two airplanes collided over a scenic lake in northern Idaho, the Kootenai County Sheriff’s Office said Monday.
+COEUR D’ALENE, Idaho (AP) — At least eight people, including three children, were killed when two airplanes collided over a scenic lake in northern Idaho, the Kootenai County Sheriff’s Office said Monday.

 One of the aircraft was a float plane operated by Brooks Seaplanes of Coeur d’Alene, Idaho, which operates scenic flights over Lake Coeur d’ Alene, the sheriff’s office said.